vcconline/ChurchOnlineAttendanceDialog/README.md

 ## Step 3 - Modifying your theme's Javascript
 ### Adding the code
 Now its time to modify your theme's Javascript.
 Copy and paste the code from [dialog.js](/dialog.js) after existing code in your theme's Javascript tab.
+The code requires that the Google Analytics tracking code be setup before being called, and that a GA tracker called `ga` is created.
+Be sure the code is added after the `ga('create', 'YOUR-GA-TRACKING-CODE', 'auto');` in your theme.

 In order to show the dialog when an event becomes live and capture attendance of users who may be waiting before an event starts, then you will need to add a call to the `checkShowDialog()` function into the existing`app.on('event:live', function(){` trigger like this:
 `app.on('event:live', function(){